DoctorJohn/django-expo-notifications/README.md

 ## Settings

-You may optionally set the following options in your Django project's settings module.
+You may optionally set the following settings in your Django project's settings module.
 The code snippet bellow shows the default values for each setting.

 ```python